Punjab govt orders closure of all schools as province tackles hazardous air quality

 A day ago, the United Nations Children’s Fund (Unicef) representative in Pakistan called for urgent and greater efforts to reduce air pollution, noting that over 11 million children under five years of age were exposed to smog in the worst affected districts of Punjab.

-Speaking to Dawn.com, the spokesperson of the Punjab School Education Department Noorul Huda said that “All educational institutions across the province will remain closed due to the smog situation.”

-Meanwhile, the province’s Environmental Protection Agency (EPA) also said in a notification issued today, a copy of which is available with Dawn.com that “All the educational institutions […] up to higher secondary level shall remain closed and will shift to online mode with effect from Nov 13 within […] DG Khan, Bahawalpur, Sahiwal, Sargodha and Rawalpindi divisions […] till Nov 17.”
+The province’s Environmental Protection Agency (EPA) said in a notification issued today, a copy of which is available with Dawn.com that “All the educational institutions […] up to higher secondary level shall remain closed and will shift to online mode with effect from Nov 13 within […] DG Khan, Bahawalpur, Sahiwal, Sargodha and Rawalpindi divisions […] till Nov 17.”

-The notification said that the average AQI of Faisalabad, Multan and Gujranwala districts has crossed the “critical limit of 500” which was “alarmingly hazardous” for human health and wellbeing.

-Likewise, it said, reports were being received that an “unprecedented rise in the number of patients with lungs and respiratory diseases, allergies, eye and throat irritation, pink eye disease” was being observed in different parts of the province.
+Punjab Education Minister Rana Sikandar Hayat also announced the closure of schools during a press conference today, saying that the “decision was made in light of the complaints received from the district.”

+“This drastic decision had to be taken to protect children from the deadly effects,” he said, “There is a sense of educational loss, but the decision to close educational institutions is being taken out of compulsion.

 50pc of govt offices to work online